nyxgear/bwtzip-openmp/README.md

 # Bwtzip OpenMP
 *A parallel version of the bwtzip project implemented by means of the OpenMP APIs*

-In this project the [bwtzip] lossless data compression library from Stephan T. Lavavej was extended by means of [OpenMP] APIs in order to build a faster parallel version of the library.
+In this project, the [bwtzip] lossless data compression library from Stephan T. Lavavej was extended by means of [OpenMP] APIs in order to build a faster parallel version of the library.
 Moreover, a performances analysis was conducted to show to obtained speedup.

 **NOTE:** This is neither an official version of the bwtzip project, nor an implementation intended to be distributed.

 ## Speedup analysis

-Checkout the performed [speedup anlaysis](doc/speedup_analysis) made on the parallel versions of bwtzip
+Check out the performed [speedup analysis](doc/speedup_analysis) made on the parallel versions of bwtzip

 - [pbwtzip speedup analysis](doc/speedup_analysis/pbwtzip_speedup_analysis.ipynb)
 - [pbwtzip2 speedup analysis](doc/speedup_analysis/pbwtzip2_speedup_analysis.ipynb)